Residency and Deliverables

 - Effective States and Development: Development Effectiveness and Local Capacity Building

-Once accepted, Visiting Associates will work with the Pulte Institute to establish specific details, such as length of campus stay, intended Notre Dame collaborations, and other logistical considerations.
+Once accepted, Visiting Associates will work with the Pulte Institute to finalize specific details, such as length of campus stay or remote engagement, intended Notre Dame collaborations, and other logistical considerations.
 The Visiting Associate will then be provided with a research consulting contract detailing these arrangements.

 During their residency at the University of Notre Dame, Visiting Associates are required to author at least one strategic publication to influence global policy and practice; however, the production of multiple publications is possible.
 This primary work remains the sole property of the author for use and future development, but will be co-branded with the Pulte Institute.
-This report must conclude with a clear and compelling policy recommendation for the intended audience.
-Visiting Associates are also required to produce a short 2-4 page policy brief with a Pulte Institute co-author.
-This shorter brief will distill the essential conclusions and recommendations of the larger report, and will use Pulte Institute experiences and prior work to highlight the conclusion.
+This paper must conclude with a clear and compelling policy recommendation for the intended audience.
+Visiting Associates are also required to produce a short (3-5 page) policy brief with a Pulte Institute co-author.
+This shorter brief will distill the essential conclusions and recommendations of the larger paper, and will use Pulte Institute experiences and prior work to highlight the conclusion.
 This piece will become a part of the Pulte Institute owned Policy Brief series.
-Both of these reports need to have clear implications for policy and impact in policy discussion.
+Both of these publications need to have clear implications for policy and impact in policy discussion.

 The Pulte Institute will work with Visiting Associates to schedule time with faculty, researchers, and centers at Notre Dame that are relevant to their areas of interest.
 Visiting Associates may have the ability to give lectures or speeches to interested groups on campus.
 An auxiliary goal is to foster collaborative dialogue between Visiting Associates, faculty, students, and University organizations.